Niki Ashton: Domestic policy

-Niki Ashton criticizes the Canada Infrastructure Bank for only funding public-private partnerships, and for its failure to complete any of its projects after four years of existence.
-In February 2022, Ashton introduced a bill to rewrite its mandate focus on projects that tackle the impacts of climate change, and to fund publicly-owned infrastructure instead of trying to implicate private finance.
+Niki Ashton has criticized the Canada Infrastructure Bank for only funding public-private partnerships, and for its failure to complete any of its projects after four years of existence.
+In February 2022, Ashton introduced a bill to rewrite its mandate to focus on projects that tackle the impacts of climate change, and to fund publicly owned infrastructure instead of trying to involve private finance.

+In October 2022, Ashton voted in favour of a symbolic motion proposed by Bloc Québécois leader Yves-François Blanchet that the House abolish the monarchy of Canada.
+While she acknowledged the Crown's historic role in making treaties with Indigenous peoples in Canada, she argued that it had subsequently become "a symbol of colonialism, a symbol of slavery, oppression, and repression and a symbol of conflict" and "an anachronism".

 Foreign policy

-During the 2019 Venezuelan presidential crisis Ashton tweeted the following: "PM Trudeau sides with [U.S. President Donald] Trump's regime change agenda and Brazil's fascist President in support of someone calling for a military coup in Venezuela," Ashton said on Twitter.

-"No!
-We cannot support an agenda of economic or military coups. #HandsOffVenezuela."

-Ashton has been a critic of the extradition case against Meng Wanzhou.
+During the 2019 Venezuelan presidential crisis, Ashton tweeted the following: "PM Trudeau sides with [U.S. President Donald] Trump's regime change agenda and Brazil's fascist President in support of someone calling for a military coup in Venezuela," She further commented:No!
+We cannot support an agenda of economic or military coups. #HandsOffVenezuela.Ashton has been a critic of the extradition case against Meng Wanzhou.
 She has "sponsored a petition in the House of Commons that calls for Meng’s immediate release; urged the government to “protect Canadian jobs” by allowing Huawei to participate in the roll-out of 5G in Canada; and encouraged a foreign policy review to develop an “independent” foreign policy on China."
 In November 2020, she organized a “Free Meng” event with the Canadian Foreign Policy Institute, the Canadian Peace Congress and the Hamilton Coalition to Stop War.

 She is against the United States embargo against Cuba, and sponsored a petition in the House of Commons calling for the lifting of the embargo.

+In 2022, Ashton retweeted a post linking to an episode of a podcast where hosts suggested that Deputy Prime Minister Chrystia Freeland's support for Ukraine in the Russo-Ukrainian War was tied to her "Nazi past."
+Senior policy advisor for the Ukrainian Canadian Congress Orest Zakydalsky criticized her for sharing the post in addition to comments from two other NDP MPs on the war.

 Personal life

 Ashton can read, write and speak four languages: English, French, Greek and Spanish.
 She has also taken lessons in Cree, Russian, Turkish, Ukrainian and Mandarin.

 Ashton married Ryan Barker in 2011.
 They separated in 2015 and divorced in 2017.

 In May 2017, Ashton announced that she was pregnant.
+She commented, "Like millions of Canadian women I will carry on my work", and continued with her leadership campaign.
 She gave birth to twin boys in November 2017.
-She has stated that "Like millions of Canadian women I will carry on my work", and continued with her leadership campaign.